 Julia, on the other hand, is the new kid on the block.
-The language is over 20 years younger than Python, and a lot of programmers have never heard of it.
+The language is more than 20 years younger than Python, and a lot of programmers have never even heard of it.
 Is age all that matters when comparing Julia versus Python?
 No. The data science community has definitely developed a keen interest in Julia.

-To summarize, Julia has some edge-case advantages where it’s undeniably better than Python.
-But Python’s popularity and longevity mean it’s still best for beginners to learn.
+Julia has some edge-case advantages where it’s undeniably better than Python.
+However, Python’s popularity and longevity mean it’s still best for beginners to learn.
 If you want to get started learning one of the most valuable languages in computer science, you can start right here.

 Python is a high-level interpreted programming language that makes use of garbage collection and is dynamically typed.
 Designed by Guido van Rossum in 1991, Python is intended to be readable and is more concise than other popular languages like Java, C, C++, etc. Due to its high readability and the option to use it as a scripting language, a lot of really great tutorials for Python exist, like this one.
 Python is seen as a general-purpose programming language in the computer science community.